mkubiophysics/MUTe_DRUG_spot/README.md

 F3G, "Drug 3"
 ```

 Make sure that the drug names are enclosed inside double quotes (").
-Mute_Drug_spot supports visualization of different types of mutations, includins mis-sense mutations, non-sense mutations, and frameshift mutations.
+Mute_Drug_spot supports visualization of different types of mutations, including mis-sense mutations, non-sense mutations, and frameshift mutations.
 These are displayed via different symbols on the plot, corresponding to:

 |Mutation Type      | Shape   | Example |
 |-------------------|---------|---------|